aneuploidy-research/aneuploidy-research.github.io/content/_index.md

 [![Rajiv McCoy](/img/rajiv.jpg)](https://mccoy-lab.org)

-**Rajiv McCoy**, Outgoing Co-Chair, is Associate Professor in the Department of Biology at Johns Hopkins University whose research is focused on human genetics and evolution.
+**Rajiv McCoy**, Outgoing Co-Chair, is an Associate Professor in the Department of Biology at Johns Hopkins University whose research is focused on human genetics and evolution.
 His lab seeks insight into the genomic basis of variation in human fertility through the development and application of computational and statistical methods.
 To this end, his work combines diverse datasets and conceptual frameworks from complex trait genetics and evolutionary genomics to gain quantitative perspectives on human reproduction.
 Participation by Dr. McCoy does not constitute or imply endorsement by the Johns Hopkins University or the Johns Hopkins Hospital and Health System.

 [![Nathan Treff, PhD, HCLD](/img/nathan.jpg)](https://www.lifeview.com/)